ABBA announce “Voyage,” their first new album in 40 years

 A few years ago, Swedish pop legends ABBA announced they had reformed and were working on new music to be released imminently.
 The project was to be tied into a virtual experience, and we eventually heard they were working on more than just one or two songs.

 In a livestream on Thursday afternoon, the band finally announced the fruits of those sessions and it’s more than just a couple songs for a virtual reality program: Voyage, their first new album since 1981’s The Visitors, will be released on November 5 through Capitol Records.
-ABBA also released two new singles, “I Still Have Faith In You” and “Don’t Shut Me Down”.
+ABBA also released two new singles, “I Still Have Faith In You” and “Don’t Shut Me Down.”
+Two other songs on the album, “Just a Notion” and “Bumblebee,” had been demoed by the band in the 1970s, and snippets of both had appeared in a medley of unreleased songs in the Thank You for the Music box set in 1994.

 Watch the videos for “I Still Have Faith in You” and “Don’t Shut Me Down” below.
 And let us know in the comments what you think of the first new ABBA songs in four decades in the comments.